Last article update: October 2nd, 2021 (11:35 pm)

 On the contrary.

 The boat features an all-around grab line, which allows you to hoist the vessel from the car to the water and vice versa with very little hardship.
-Don’t forget that the boat weighs an unbelievable 44 pounds, which is quite impressive given that its weight limit is 1,000 pounds.
+Don’t forget that the boat weighs an unbelievably low 44 pounds, which is quite impressive given that its weight limit is 1,320 pounds.

 The grab line around the boat makes it easy to carry the boat and can serve as a safety feature: you can grab it if somebody goes overboard.

-This inflatable boat is manufactured using top-of-the-range and super durable PVC vinyl.
+This inflatable boat is manufactured using top-of-the-range, durable PVC vinyl.
 This gives it a sturdy build that is said to be totally puncture-proof if used sensibly.

 Here is a nice table of all you need to know about the Intex Excursion 5.